SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Design

 \section{Design}

-In this section, we present the design of our watermarking approach, detailing how the two challenges discussed in Section \ref{sec:Introduction} can be addressed.
-We summarize the relevant notations frequently used in this section in Table~\ref{tab:Relevant-Notations} for ease of reference.
+In this section, we present the design of our watermarking approach, detailing how the two challenges discussed in Introduction (Section \ref{sec:Introduction}) can be addressed.
+For ease of reference, we summarize the relevant notations frequently used in this section in Table~\ref{tab:Relevant-Notations}.